About conversion tracking

-- Import: Customer activity that begins online but finishes offline, such as when a customer clicks on an ad and submits a contact form online, and later signs a contract in your office.
+- Import: Customer activity that begins online but finishes offline, such as when a customer clicks an ad and submits a contact form online, and later signs a contract in your office.

 The conversion tracking process works a little differently for each conversion source, but for each type besides offline conversions, it tends to fall into one of these categories:

 - You add a conversion tracking tag or code snippet to your website or mobile app code.
-When a customer clicks on your ad from Google Search or selected Google Display Network sites, a temporary cookie is placed on their computer or mobile device.
+When a customer clicks your ad from Google Search or selected Google Display Network sites, a temporary cookie is placed on their computer or mobile device.
 When they complete the action that you defined, our system recognises the cookie (through the code snippet that you added), and we record a conversion.

 - Some kinds of conversion tracking don’t require a tag.
-For example, to track phone calls from call extensions or call-only ads, you use a Google forwarding number to track when the call came from one of your ads, and to track details like call duration, call start and end time and caller area code.
+For example, to track phone calls from call extensions or call-only ads, you use a Google forwarding number to track when the call came from one of your ads, and to track details such as call duration, call start and end time and caller area code.
 Also, app downloads from Google Play will automatically be recorded as conversions, and no tracking code is needed.

 There are two important conversion tracking metrics: conversions and converted clicks.
 You can view both metrics in your conversion tracking reports.